 In the 2020 round of 40, the craft grower applicants that receive at least 75% of the points will be eligible to win a craft grower’s license.
-The licenses will be awarded first to the highest scoring applicants, then down the line until all licenses have been awarded.
-Therefore, getting the maximum points available on every section of the application is very important & our Illinois cannabis lawyers have done this before.
+The licenses will be awarded first to the highest-scoring applicants, then down the line until all licenses have been awarded.
+Therefore, getting the maximum points available in every section of the licensing process is very important & our Illinois cannabis lawyers have done this before.

-What is a Craft Grower license in Illinois Cannabis?
+What is an Illinois Craft Grower License for Cannabis?

 Illinois Craft Grower Licenses Application Information

 The State of Illinois was taking questions from applicants for Craft Grower licenses.